Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/README.md

 Uri endpoint = new Uri(Environment.GetEnvironmentVariable("REGISTRY_ENDPOINT"));

-// Create a new ContainerRegistryClient for anonymous access ContainerRegistryClient client = new ContainerRegistryClient(endpoint);
+// Create a new ContainerRegistryClient for anonymous access ContainerRegistryClient client = new ContainerRegistryClient(endpoint, new ContainerRegistryClientOptions() {
+    Audience = ContainerRegistryAudience.AzurePublicCloud
+});

 // Obtain a RegistryArtifact object to get access to image operations RegistryArtifact image = client.GetArtifact("library/hello-world", "latest");